Abayomi116/Data_project1_BA/README.md

 - Seat Comfort: Enhance seat designs and comfort to meet customer expectations.

 - Inflight Entertainment and Wi-Fi Connectivity: While these factors are less significant, they should still be maintained at a satisfactory level, but with lower priority compared to other services.

+### Analysis Limitations
+This study has provided valuable insights into customer satisfaction and operational efficiency for British Airways.
+However, some of the research limitations includes:

+- Incomplete Data: Some columns had missing data, which were filled with mean values, potentially impacting the analysis.
+- Text Data Sample Size: Limitation of the sample size of data might limit the generalisability of the findings.

+### References
+Skytrax (2024), British Airways Customer reviews.
+Available at: https://www.airlinequality.com/airline-reviews/british-airways (Accessed: 10 June 2024)